s9roll7/face_crop_img2img/README.md

 - Generate

 ## Options
+- "Face Detection Method" ...
+Use YuNet for realistic images and Yolov5_anime for animated images.
 - "Max Crop Size" ...
 Maximum size of the face to be cropped.
 If the detected face is large, ignore it.
 - "Face Denoising Strength" ...
 "Denoising Strength" applied to the face
 - "Face Area Magnification" ...
 Size recognized as around the face.
 Magnification from the area that the face detection method considers to be a face.